 Why MyFICO Is The Top Dog For Credit Scores

 FICO, short for the Fair Isaac Corporation, is the original creator of the credit score.
 Because they were the first, FICO is recognized as the industry standard for analyzing risk for lenders and other financial services.

 I can hear you now: “My credit card issuer gives me a FICO score for free, isn’t that the same thing?”.
 Well, yes and no. Remember I said several FICO scores exist?
 Your bank or credit card company gives you access to just one out of the 28 available options.

 For instance, Wells Fargo provides your FICO Score 9 from Experian, while Discover shares your FICO Score 8.

-👉 You can’t rely on one credit score when lenders can look at all 28 of them.
+👉 You can’t rely on one credit score when lenders can look at any of the 28.